-Today, automating tests is an obvious choice for most teams and project.
+Today, test automation is an obvious choice for most teams and projects.
 Products are always more complex, leading to always bigger non-regression test plans.
 Running such a non-regression test plan manually requires a lot of people, dedicated to this task.
 But most projects can’t afford, or do not want, to pay that much people.

-So many teams decidedly went for automating their tests — and that’s a good thing!
-But too often, attempts are failling.
+Many teams decidedly went for automating their tests — and that’s a good thing!
+But too often, attempts are failing.
 Why is that?
-I’ll try to give you the biggest reasons why such test automation attempts fail.
+We give you the 3 biggest reasons why such test automation attempts fail.
 The good news is that, now that you know, you can avoid these pitfalls!